-Forest Green Rovers' Eco Park stadium, planned in Stroud, Gloucestershire, UK, is touted to become the world's first stadium to be entirely made from timber.
+Forest Green Rovers’ Eco Park stadium, planned in Stroud, Gloucestershire, UK, claims to be the world’s first stadium to be entirely made from timber.

-The project is part of the £100m ($125.5m) Eco Park development proposed by green energy specialist Ecotricity.
+The project was part of the £100m ($125.5m) Eco Park development proposed by green energy specialist Ecotricity.

-Designed by Zaha Hadid Architects, the stadium will have a capacity of 5,000 with potential for future expansion.
-The design for the stadium was chosen following an international competition conducted by Ecotricity.
+The stadium was designed by Zaha Hadid Architects with a capacity of 5,000 and potential for future expansion.
+The design was chosen following an international competition conducted by Ecotricity.

-The Eco Park project is expected to create approximately 4,000 jobs and contribute £300m ($376m) to the local economy.
+The Eco Park project was expected to create approximately 4,000 jobs and contribute £300m ($376m) to the local economy.

-Ecotricity's Eco Park development aims to retain the existing meadow landscape of the 100-acre site and develop complementary facilities.
-One half of the park will feature sporting facilities including the stadium, training pitches, multidisciplinary facilities and a sports science hub.
+The original development plan aimed to retain the existing meadow landscape of the 100-acre site and develop complementary facilities.
+One half of the park was planned to feature sporting facilities, including the stadium, training pitches, multidisciplinary facilities and a sports science hub.

-The other half of the development will include a business park featuring sustainably built commercial spaces and office buildings.
-Other facilities planned to be developed as part of the park include a nature reserve, a transportation hub and restoration of the Stroudwater canal.
+The other half of the development was proposed to include a business park featuring sustainably built commercial spaces and office buildings.
+Other facilities to be developed as part of the park included a nature reserve, a transportation hub and restoration of the Stroudwater canal.

 The stadium pitch is also designed to provide clear views of the entire field of play to spectators.

-The stadium will initially accommodate 5,000, which can be expanded to 10,000 in later phases without major construction works.
+The stadium will initially accommodate 5,000 people, which can be expanded to 10,000 in later phases without major construction works.